 Using benzodiazepines at the same time as any other drug, including alcohol, can be dangerous.
-Mixing benzodiazepines with other drugs that slow down the body (eg alcohol, sleeping pills, cannabis, heroin and other opioids), can:
+Mixing benzodiazepines with other drugs that slow down the body (eg alcohol, sleeping pills, heroin, cannabis), can:

-- · make it harder to think clearly
+- make it harder to think clearly

-- make it harder to properly control how you move
+- · make it harder to properly control how you move

 - stop your breathing and cause death.